hightowerr/fun-and-games/_posts/2024-07-17-Flood-Prediction-XGBoost.markdown

     # Assemble the metrics we're going to write into a collection
     metrics = {"mae": mae, "mse": mse, "rmse": rmse, "r2": r2}

-    end = time.time()
-    elapsed = end - start

     print(metrics)
-    print('\nRun Time: ' + str(elapsed) + ' seconds.')
     ```

 - Drastically improved the R2 score to 0.86651

 ## Conclusion

-By applying XGBoost regression with optimized hyperparameters, I was able to significantly improve the model's performance from the initial naive approach.
-The current R2 score of 0.86 demonstrates a strong predictive capability for flood probability based on the given features.
+By applying XGBoost regression with optimized hyperparameters, I was able to significantly improve the model's performance from 0.37329 to 0.86651 demonstrates a strong predictive capability for flood probability based on the given features.

 ---